-The pulpit of this church is at present occupied by one of the most learned, talented, and eloquent preachers of the Gospel in this city.
-A Church of Scotland has existed in Quebec since 1759; but it was not until the sum of £1,547 having been subscribed a church was built in St. Anne street, and set apart for the ordinances of christian worship on the 30th November, 1810, by the late Reverend Dr. Spark, who was succeeded by the late Dr. Harkness.
+The pulpit of this church is at present occupied by one of the most learned, talented, and eloquent preachers of the Gospel in this city, the Reverend John Cook, D. D. A Church of Scotland has existed in Quebec since 1759; but it was not until the sum of £1,547 having been subscribed, a church was built in St. Anne street, and set apart for the ordinances of christian worship on the 30th November, 1810, by the late Reverend Dr. Spark, who was succeeded by the late Dr. Harkness.
 It accommodates about 1500 sitters.
 In 1821, it was enlarged.